Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-However, the correct way to characterize the sensitivity of an interferometer requires~\cite{gacgwi,bignapap,saulson} the analysis of the power spectrum of the strain noise which is left over after all the sophisticated noise-reduction techniques have been applied.
-In modern interferometers such as LIGO and VIRGO this strain power-noise spectrum, $\rho (\nu)$, is of order $10^{-44} Hz^{-1}$ at observation frequencies $\nu$ of about $100 Hz$, and in turn this (also considering the length of the arms of these modern interferometers) implies~\cite{gacgwi} that for a gravity wave with $100 Hz$ frequency the detection threshold is indeed around $ 10^{-18}m$.
+In modern interferometers such as LIGO~\cite{ligoSCIENCE,ligoREVIEW2009} and VIRGO~\cite{virgo1997,virgo2008} the power spectral density of the noise is controlled at a level of $\Sigma (\omega) \sim 10^{-44}\mathrm{\ Hz}^{-1}$ at observation frequencies $\omega$ of about $100~Hz$, and in turn this (also considering the length of the arms of these modern interferometers) implies~\cite{ligoSCIENCE,ligoREVIEW2009,virgo1997,virgo2008} that for a gravity wave with $100~Hz$ frequency the detection threshold is indeed around $ 10^{-18}$~m.

-But a realistic fluctuation mechanism of course does not look anything like an ideal wave.
-An ideal wave deposits all its energy in the frequency band of observation that includes its own frequency of oscillation.
-Things work differently for other fluctuation mechanisms, and particularly for discrete fluctuation mechanisms.
-This is why the sensitivity of an interferometer is best characterized in terms of the strain power-noise spectrum, which can be easily used~\cite{saulson} to deduce the level of sensitivity of the interferometer to fluctuations of any form.

-So in this context the key task for the quantum-gravity phenomenologist is the estimate of the contribution to the strain-noise power spectrum $\rho (\nu)$ which could come from quantum-gravity effects.
-If at some point experimentalists will manage to bring the noise level below the quantum-gravity prediction the relevant quantum-gravity test theory will be ruled out.
+The challenge here for quantum-spacetime phenomenologists is to characterize the relevant quantum-spacetime effects in terms of a novel contribution $\Sigma^{[QG]}(\omega)$ to the power spectral density of the noise.
+If at some point experimentalists will manage to bring the total noise $\Sigma(\omega)$, for some range of observation frequencies $\omega$, below the level predicted by a certain quantum-spacetime test theory then that test theory will be ruled out.

-Is there any hope for a quantum-gravity theory to predict noise at a level comparable to the ones that are within the reach of modern interferometry?
-Well, this is the type of question that one can only properly address in the context of quantum-gravity models, or at least quantum-gravity test theories, but it may be valuable to first use dimensional analysis, assuming the most optimistic behaviour of the quantum-gravity effects, and check if the relevant order of magnitude is at all providing any encouragement for the painful (if at all doable) analysis of quantum-gravity models.
+Is there any hope for a reasonable quantum-spacetime test theory to predict noise at a level comparable to the ones that are within the reach of modern interferometry?
+Well, this is the type of question that one can only properly address in the context of models, but it may be valuable to first use dimensional analysis, assuming the most optimistic behavior of the quantum-spacetime effects, and check if the relevant order of magnitude is at all providing any encouragement for the painful (if at all doable) analysis of the relevant issues in quantum-spacetime models.